Azure Firewall FAQ

 Yes, you can use Azure Firewall in a hub virtual network to route and filter traffic between two spoke virtual network.
 Subnets in each of the spoke virtual networks must have UDR pointing to the Azure Firewall as a default gateway for this scenario to work properly.

-Can Azure Firewall forward and filter network traffic between subnets in the same virtual network?
+Can Azure Firewall forward and filter network traffic between subnets in the same virtual network or peered virtual networks?

 Are there any firewall resource group restrictions?